 There are two facets of bodhichitta: conventional or relative and deepest bodhichittas.
-Conventional bodhichitta is aimed at our own individual, future enlightenment which has not happened yet; but on the basis of our Buddha-natures and a great deal of effort and work on our parts, it’s something that definitely is possible to achieve.
+Both bodhichittas are aimed at our own individual, future enlightenment which has not happened yet; but on the basis of our Buddha-natures and a great deal of effort and work on our parts, it’s something that definitely is possible to achieve.
 And because we are convinced that it is possible to achieve and we have an accurate idea of what it is, then with conventional bodhichitta we aim at actually what that future enlightenment is – what it will be, its qualities and so on – with two intentions: the intention to achieve that enlightenment through the realistic methods that will actually bring us there, and to benefit all beings as much as is possible by means of that attainment.
 We understand fully that we are not going to become an omnipotent god that can just snap the fingers – doesn’t even need to snap the fingers – and everybody’s problems will go away.
 That’s impossible.
 But we can teach others by actual instructions, and by our example, how to reach enlightenment.
 Then it’s up to them to actually do it.

 States of Mind that Accompany Bodhichitta